byrokrat-sk/register-parser/README.md

 ## License

 This library is licensed under MIT license.

-## Contributing

-I lost motivation for this project (at least for now) but you are welcome to open issues and send pull requests.

 ## Some things to catch search engines attention (is this working?)